notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 ## Step 3: Update Prisma datasource

 In this guide we are connecting to a SQLite database.
 Update the `provider` in the `prisma/prisma.schema` to `sqlite` and change the `url` environment to `file:./dev.db`.
-Prisma [migrate](https://github.com/prisma/prisma/tree/master/docs/prisma-migrate) will create a SQLite database at `prisma/dev.db`.
+[Prisma Migrate](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-migrate) will create a SQLite database at `prisma/dev.db`.

 The `prisma.schema` should look like: